-The caption to be used for all pleadings in the unified courts shall state "Superior Court of the State of California, County of Nevada".
-Signatures by a judge or commissioner of any order or judgment shall state "Judge/Commissioner of the Superior Court" or "Judicial Officer."
+The caption to be used for all pleadings shall state "Superior Court of the State of California, County of Nevada".
+Signatures by a judge or commissioner on any order or judgment shall state "Judicial Officer, Nevada County Superior Court."

 RULE 1.06 SUBMISSION OF PLEADINGS FOR FILING